NEWS PROVIDED BY Natural Resources Canada, Jul 29, 2019, 11:00 ET

 BRAMPTON, ON, July 29, 2019/CNW/ – Holy Brampton electric bus demo going on under the radar.
 They are Reducing pollution from transportation.
 All which is essential.
 Because Canada is working to fight climate change.
 Furthermore they work on supporting healthy communities and investing in clean economic growth.
 The Government of Canada is encouraging the widespread adoption of electric vehicles.
 All by supporting innovative projects that provide more options to drive clean.
 That’s including by making investments in electric, hybrid and alternative fuel vehicles.

 So the Honourable Catherine McKenna, Minister of Environment and Climate Change announcing an investment of $7.6 million from the Low Carbon Economy Fund.
 All toward the largest global deployment to date of fully interoperable battery electric buses.
-That’s as well as high-powered, overhead, on-route chargers in displacing the city’s diesel buses.
+That’s as well as high-powered, overhead, on-route chargers in Brampton.
+In other words a Brampton electric bus network.
+Thereby displacing the city’s diesel buses.
 Most importantly and significantly reducing greenhouse gases and air pollution.

-Minister McKenna also announced, on behalf of the Honourable Amarjeet Sohi, Canada’s Minister of Natural Resources, a from Natural Resources Canada’s Green Infrastructure Program This will help the city of Brampton Electric Bus network in procuring, installing, operating and maintaining four 450kW overhead bus-charging stations.
+Minister McKenna also announced, on behalf of the Honourable Amarjeet Sohi, Canada’s Minister of Natural Resources, a $3.5-million investment.
+Consequently coming from Natural Resources Canada’s Green Infrastructure Program This will help the city of Brampton Electric Bus network in procuring, installing, operating and maintaining four 450kW overhead bus-charging stations.
 Finally and eight battery electric buses.

-With a total of more than in funding provided by the Government of toward the portion of the Pan-Canadian Electric Bus Network.
+With a total of more than $11 million in funding provided by the Government of Canada toward the Brampton portion of the Pan-Canadian Electric Bus Network.
 So these investments will help reduce pollution and energy costs and pave the way for a zero-emission transportation sector.

-To date, the Government of has invested to support the deployment of electric chargers.
+To date, the Government of Canada has invested $182.5 million to support the deployment of electric chargers.
 Including the development of codes and standards for low-carbon vehicles.
 Therefore including refueling infrastructure.

 Executive Director and CEO of CUTRIC